jeffmcmahan/STYLE/README.md

 STYLE('my-component', CSS)

 // Remove the style block:
-STYLE.rm('my-component')
+STYLE.rm('my-component') // <-- Usually not necessary.
 ```

 The aim is simply to make React component styles more maintainable without &approx;100kb+ of additional code to parse and execute.
-The same block will never be injected twice, so it's more performant than inline styles.
-It allows you to render a thousand instances of a component and only inject a single style block.
+The same block will never be injected twice, so it performs better than inline styles, since you can render a thousand instances of a component and only inject the corresponding style block once.

 Standard usage within React looks like this: